cwsanchez/stop-the-clock/README.md

+# Stop the Clock!

-# React app game where you gain points by stopping the clock on the minute.
+## React app game where you gain points by stopping the clock on the minute.
 The purpose of this project is to increase my familiarity with React.

 ## Available Scripts